petyaracz/RaczBecknerHayPierrehumbert2019/README.md

 - convergence_paper_esp_data -- Esp data (all)
 - convergence_paper_esp_test2_predictions -- Esp data (post-test, w/ predictions)
 - transcription_matcher -- differences between A&H and Celex transcription
+- 256verbs_print_forms -- separate list of nonce verbs used in experiment

 ### Functions

 - grabfunctions -- GCM written in R, with lookup table
+- grabdata -- function to pull in data, used in other scripts

 ### Models